thomascormier/openspace/README.md

 python object_recognition.py
 ```

-*This script has been taken from Murtaza's youtube tutorial that you can find [here](https://www.youtube.com/watch?v=GGeF_3QOHGE&ab_channel=Murtaza%27sWorkshop-RoboticsandAI )*
+*This script has been taken from Murtaza's tutorial.
+[Here](https://www.youtube.com/watch?v=GGeF_3QOHGE&ab_channel=Murtaza%27sWorkshop-RoboticsandAI ) is a link to his Github account.*